turbinenreiter/MicroPythonSmallSats/text/Background.md

 described by Sebesta [@sebesta] and reproduced in Table \\ref{tab:PLEC} and the following section.

 The language criteria influence three main traits of a programming
 language: readability, writability and reliability.
 These traits are further detailed below, with examples where applicable.
-These examples are written in pseudo-code to allow for better demonstration of the principles.
+These examples are written in pseudo-code to allow for better demonstration of the principles while not looking into specifics of any language.

 Table: Language Evaluation Criteria \\label{tab:PLEC}